bedoyadaniel/forensics/docs/en/how-tos/01-how-to-obtain-informed-consent/01-how-to-obtain-informed-consent.md

 Please also keep in mind that **presenting a document full of legal language and description of risks can create stress and anxiety**, especially if it is not accompanied with additional context and explanation, or if trust has yet to be established.
 Consent is a key aspect of forensic research, and a step in conducting additional research that will lead to greater accountability, but the **priority should always be the wellbeing of the Human Rights Defender.**

-In the following section we present **a draft of an informed consent agreement that can be adapted to the specific needs and particularities of each forensic investigation.** We also provide guidance on how to adapt it and what to keep in mind when applying it.
+In the following section we present **a draft of a letter of informed consent that can be adapted to the specific needs and particularities of each forensic investigation.** We also provide guidance on how to adapt it and what to keep in mind when applying it.

 ## Documenting informed consent